Landmarks, Critical Paths and Abstractions: What’s the Difference Anyway?

 Goal Recognition Design

-The dissertation introduces the problem of Goal Recognition Design (GRD) together with a well-founded theoretical model and algorithms based on heuristic search and automated planning.
+The dissertation introduces the problem of Goal Recognition Design (GRD) together with a well-founded theoretical model and algorithms based on state-space search and automated planning.
 GRD is the problem of how to modify an existing model or environment to facilitate a predefined goal recognition task.
 The dissertation presents the worst case distinctiveness (WCD) measure that is used to rank the different modifications for the environment, and transform the GRD task into an optimization problem.
-Algorithms for effectively computing the WCD measure are presented in the form of search-based algorithm or as compilations into planning problems.
+Algorithms for effectively computing the WCD measure and optimizing it are presented in the form of search-based algorithms or as compilations into planning problems.

 Hierarchical Graph Traversal for Aggregate k Nearest Neighbors Search in Road Networks